 Dozens of people have been killed in northern Nigeria during fierce fighting between Islamist militants and government security forces.

-A shootout ensued, with militants using heavy weaponry, including rocket-propelled grenades.
-Soldiers and local officials say the militants used civilians as human shields, while residents say soldiers deliberately set fires during the attack.
+A shootout ensued, with militants using heavy weaponry including rocket-propelled grenades.
+Soldiers and local officials say the militants used civilians as human shields, while residents say soldiers purposefully set fires during the attack.

-Friday's battle lasted for several hours, but news of the attack did not reach the Nigerian capital until Sunday.
+The battle lasted for several hours on Friday, but news of the attack did not reach the Nigerian capital until Sunday.

 Authorities blame Boko Haram for dozens of deadly bombings and shootings in northern Nigeria since 2009.
 Human Rights Watch says the Boko Haram-related violence has killed 3,000 people, a toll that includes killings by security forces.